-- 104. If the appropriate officer has reasonable grounds for suspecting that the vehicle contains property that may be seized under section 195C, the appropriate officer should take the following steps: - the appropriate officer should give the person in control of the vehicle their name or other identifier; - the person should be given the name and location of the office or station to which the appropriate officer is attached; - the person should be informed that there are reasonable grounds for suspecting that the vehicle contains property that may be seized; - the person should be informed about which of the seven pre-conditions the officer relies on to exercise their powers (paragraph 19);
+- 113. If the appropriate officer has reasonable grounds for suspecting that the vehicle contains property that may be seized under section 195C, the appropriate officer should take the following steps: - the appropriate officer should give the person in control of the vehicle their name or other identifier;

-39 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).
+43 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).

-- the person should be given a clear explanation of the grounds for the reasonable suspicion that the vehicle contains property that may be seized; - the person should be informed that the vehicle can be searched under section 195F for the purposes of seizing property which belongs to the defendant (or person under investigation) and (where applicable) that failure to comply could amount to a criminal offence; - the appropriate officer should give or show the person any document authorising the search (if applicable); - the appropriate officer should ask the person to confirm or deny whether there is property which belongs to the defendant (or person under investigation) in the vehicle; - the appropriate officer should allow the person the opportunity to produce and hand over the property; and - the appropriate officer should inform the person in control of the vehicle of their entitlement to a copy of the record of the search. - 105.
+- the person should be given the name and location of the office or station to which the appropriate officer is attached; - the person should be informed that there are reasonable grounds for suspecting that the vehicle contains property that may be seized; - the person should be informed about which of the seven pre-conditions the officer relies on to exercise their powers (paragraph 22); - the person should be given a clear explanation of the grounds for the reasonable suspicion that the vehicle contains property that may be seized; - the person should be informed that the vehicle can be searched under section 195F for the purposes of seizing property which belongs to the defendant (or person under investigation) and (where applicable) that failure to comply could amount to a criminal offence; - the appropriate officer should give or show the person any document authorising the search (if applicable); - the appropriate officer should ask the person to confirm or deny whether there is property which belongs to the defendant (or person under investigation) in the vehicle; - the appropriate officer should allow the person the opportunity to produce and hand over the property; and - the appropriate officer should inform the person in control of the vehicle of their entitlement to a copy of the record of the search. - 114.
 These steps do not necessarily have to be followed in the order presented.
-The appropriate officer will have flexibility depending on the circumstances of an individual case, but all the steps should be undertaken prior to the search of the vehicle. - 106.
-Appropriate officers not in uniform should show their warrant cards or other suitable form of identification. - 107.
-If the person does not appear to understand what is being said, or the appropriate officer has doubts as to the person's ability to speak and/or understand English or that the person is deaf or has difficulty with hearing or speaking, the appropriate officer should take reasonable steps to ensure that the person understands.
-Where desirable and practicable, someone who can act as an interpreter should be identified, but if no such person can be identified, the search may not proceed if the officer is in any doubt as to the person's understanding.
+The appropriate officer will have flexibility depending on the circumstances of an individual case, but all the steps should be undertaken prior to the search of the vehicle. - 115.
+Appropriate officers not in uniform should show their warrant cards or other suitable form of identification. - 116.
+If the person does not appear to understand what is being said, or the appropriate officer has doubts as to the person's ability to speak and/or understand English or that the person is deaf or has difficulty with hearing or speaking, the appropriate officer should take reasonable steps to ensure that the person understands. - 117.
+Where desirable and practicable, someone who can act as an interpreter should be identified.
+If no such person can be identified, the search may not proceed if the officer is in any doubt as to the person's understanding.
 In all cases, the appropriate officer should record any difficulties encountered and the reasons for proceeding with any search or abandoning one.